The following charts provide a graphical representation of visa cancellations for key cohorts under the

 This graph represents all character (section 501) cancellations and visa refusals over the last seven financial years.

-Over the 2013–14 and 2015–16 financial years, the number of visa cancellations on character grounds have increased tenfold due to December 2014 legislative amendments to the
+Between the 2013–14 and 2016–17 financial years, the number of visa cancellations on character grounds have increased by over 1400 per cent due to December 2014 legislative amendments to the

 Migration Act 1958.
 These amendments introduced, among other things, a new mandatory cancellation provision under section 501(3A).
 See the Explanatory Memorandum for these amendments.